publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s637.md

  __Mobile Resource Center Pilot Program__

 [Pub.
 L. 103–403, title IV, § 406][/us/pl/103/403/s406], Oct.
 22, 1994, [108 Stat.
+4192][/us/stat/108/4192], provided that:

+>     “(a) __Establishment.—__

-4192][/us/stat/108/4192], provided that the Administrator of the Small Business Administration could establish and carry out in each of fiscal years 1995, 1996, and 1997 a mobile resource pilot program and, if it was carried out, required the Administrator to transmit to Congress by Dec.
-31, 1996, a report containing the results of such program, together with recommendations for appropriate legislative and administrative action.
+>     The Administrator of the Small Business Administration may establish and carry out in each of fiscal years 1995, 1996, and 1997 a mobile resource pilot program (hereafter in this section referred to as the ‘program’) in accordance with the requirements of this section.

+>     “(b) __Mobile Resource Center Vehicles.—__

+>     Under the program, the Administration may use mobile resource center vehicles to provide technical assistance, information, and other services available from the Small Business Administration to traditionally underserved populations.
+Two of such vehicles should be utilized in rural areas and 2 of such vehicles should be utilized in urban areas.

+>     “(c) __Report to Congress.—__

+>     If the Administrator conducts the program authorized in this section, the Administrator shall, not later than December 31, 1996, transmit to the Congress a report containing the results of such program, together with recommendations for appropriate legislative and administrative action.

+>     “(d) __Authorization of Appropriations.—__

+>     There are authorized to be appropriated to carry out this section $900,000 for each of fiscal years 1995, 1996, and 1997, such sums to remain available until expended.
+Of such sums—

+>         “(1) $800,000 may be made available for the purchase or lease of mobile resource center vehicles and operating expenses; and

+>         “(2) $100,000 may be made available for studies, startup expenses, and other administrative expenses.”

  __Projects Funded Pursuant to Former Provisions__

 [Pub.
 L. 102–191, § 3][/us/pl/102/191/s3], Dec.
 5, 1991, [105 Stat.
-1591][/us/stat/105/1591], provided in part that:
+1591][/us/stat/105/1591], provided that:

 > “Projects funded pursuant to the provisions of former subsection (c) \[[15 U.S.C.
 637(c)][/us/usc/t15/s637/c]\] shall be deemed to be funded under and shall be treated as if funded under section 28 of the Small Business Act \[[15 U.S.C.
 656][/us/usc/t15/s656]\], as added by section 2.”